About the Boston Women’s Heritage Trail

-In the twenty years since its founding, The Boston Women’s Heritage Trail (BWHT) has worked to restore women to their rightful place in the history of Boston and in the school curriculum by uncovering, chronicling, and disseminating information about the women who have made lasting contributions to the City of Boston.
+For the past three decades, the Boston Women’s Heritage Trail (BWHT) has worked to restore women to their rightful place in the history of Boston and in the school curriculum by uncovering, chronicling, and disseminating information about the women who have made lasting contributions to the City of Boston.

 Achievements

-The seven walks in our guidebook introduce more than 200 Boston women in a wide variety of settings, occupations, and backgrounds.
-BWHT has also sponsored the development of six mini-trails in Boston neighborhoods blazed by teachers and students in the Boston Public Schools ad a city charter school.
-In addition, BWHT collaborated with the Museum of Fine Arts to develop a trail, “Women Artists in the Back Bay”.
+The walks throughout Boston on our website and in our guidebook commemorate more than 200 Boston women who changed history in a wide variety of settings, occupations, and backgrounds.
+BWHT has also sponsored the development of several mini-trails in Boston neighborhoods blazed by teachers and students in the Boston Public Schools (BPS) and at a city charter school.
+In addition, BWHT collaborated with the Museum of Fine Arts to develop a trail, “Women Artists in the Back Bay.”

-We are grateful for the current and past financial support of our board and membership and of the following organizations:
+We are grateful for the past financial support of our board and membership and of the following organizations:

 • A & E Television Network/Save Our History